liyun1101/Gaussian-Bayes_and_KNN_on_Fashion_MNIST_Dataset/README.md

 *Figure 6.
 Accuracy and K Number*

-From figure 2, it is clear that KNN reaches 100% accuracy on training set when K is set to 1.
+From Figure 2, it is clear that KNN reaches 100% accuracy on training set when K is set to 1.
 This is a typical overfitting circumstance.
 When increasing the K number, the accuracy on test set increased slightly and begin to be stable after K reaches 7.
+So the default K number in this project is set to 7 after this demo.

 - Dimension Reduction Parameters